https://img1.wsimg.com/isteam/videos/736Gnrl

 Frequently Asked Questions

 The KMT2C Foundation x Citizen Health Natural History Study Campaign has is fully digital.
 Participation is done through an online portal, and data can be securely organized and shared.
-Diagnosed individuals and their caregivers are welcome to create an account via: https://www.citizen.health/partners/kmt2c-foundation.
+Diagnosed individuals and their caregivers are welcome to create an account via: https://www.citizen.health/partners/kmt2c

 Our families are engaged in research and are collectively working towards the goal of treatment options that will lead to Quality of Life treatments for our diagnosed loved ones.
 If you are looking to talk to one of our families before joining, we welcome you to do so!
 Just reach out to info@kmt2c.org.
 As a support group, our families "get out what they put in", so conversation is centric around patient experiences and research.
 As we are virtual and it takes time to build trust, the Foundation maintains a "no screenshot" policy.
 If this policy is broken, you will be removed from the virtual community and potentially be prohibited from joining the KMT2C Foundation in any other activity.

 If your goal is not inclusive of participating in research, we will leave the proverbial door open.
 We invite you to contact our campaign partners directly should you change your mind or have inquiries about the repository process.
-As for data sources, we strongly suggest publications from Dr. Siddhartha Banka.
+As for data sources, we strongly suggest publications from Dr. Siddharth Banka.
 Dr. Banka has pioneered research on the KMT2C chromosome as well as numerous rare diseases, and continues to do so currently.
 Without participation in the research campaigns, we have no internal resources to provide the inquiring patient / patient advocate.

 Contact Us

-Send us a mesage!
+Send us a message!

 Impressum